radeshmm/ganesha/README.txt

 # On the first machine, edit config/whitelisted_ips to contain the IPs of other machines that will be added
-# 'cat config/ip_address' on the other servers to see what IP addresses they have
 # One per line, for example:
    10.63.16.13
    10.147.3.198